qiscus/qiscus-sdk-web-core/docs/index.md

 ## Message

 This section consist of Message Qiscus Chat SDK behaviour.
 In Message you can add metadata called **extras**. **extras** is automatically synchronized by each participant in the Chat Room.
 Qiscus Chat SDK has 3 statues, Sent, Delivered, and Read for a message.
-Once message is sent, the OnReceiveMessage event handler will be called, you can refer to [event handler section link]
+Once message is sent, the OnReceiveMessage event handler will be called, you can refer to [Event Handler](#event-handler)

 ### Send message